Breaking Dawn (Twilight #4) by Stephenie Meyer (2008)

 pooled ink Review:

-AGE 13: If every vampire in the world tells you that sex with a vampire is a bad and potentially deadly idea then you need to take their word for it.
-If a ghost that died from the Bubonic Plague and every doctor in the world told you that the Bubonic Plague was painful and terrible and more than potentially deadly then you should listen to them and stay away from it.
-Okay maybe this comparison between human-vampire sex and the Bubonic Plague doesn’t make a boat-load of sense but basically, Bella, you’re an idiot and you don’t know what you’re talking about and because of your ridiculousness honestly you probably gave Edward the most stressful and awkward honey moon in the world and you almost died which almost led to Edward dying and an all-out vampire-werewolf war plus a global vampire show-down.
+AGE 14: If every vampire in the world tells you that sex with a vampire is a bad and potentially deadly idea then you need to take their word for it.
+I mean, if he has to concentrate on not crushing your hand when you’re just casually walking down the hall then unleashing such powerful emotions and expecting him to control himself and enjoy himself seems utterly ridiculous.
+Basically, Bella, you’re an idiot and you don’t know what you’re talking about and because of your ridiculousness honestly you probably gave Edward the most stressful and awkward honeymoon in the world and you almost died which almost led to Edward dying and an all-out vampire-werewolf war plus an international vampire show-down.
 Bella, you need to get your priorities straight.
+I mean, why the hell couldn’t you just wait until you became a vampire??
+Literally everyone said it’s the same but better soooo…??????

 But it was pretty cool learning and meeting vampires from other parts of the country and world.
 Way cool.
-The intensity of Alice’s visions and the oncoming battle was insane and had me amped up from start to finish!
-This book is an epic conclusion to an epic romance.
+I wish we got more time to explore all that.
+And the intensity of Alice’s visions and the oncoming battle was insane and had me amped up from start to finish!
+I really wish this book (and some of the others) had been told in multiple POVs, actually.
+But overall this book is an exciting conclusion to an epic romance.
+(Although I still think the first half of the book is ridiculous).

-AGE 16+: This book is the most awkward and disappointing thing to ever be seared onto the flesh of trees.
+AGE 18: This book is the most awkward and disappointing thing to ever be seared onto the flesh of trees.
 It pushed me onto the verge of supporting book burning.
-The honey moon and baby part?
-Incredibly awkward beyond belief, also graphic and gross.
+The honeymoon and baby part?
+Incredibly awkward beyond belief, also so gross.
+I don’t know if I’ve ever cringed so much in one sitting, or in my life.
 The vampire battle?
 The most disappointing event that never happened in fictional history.
-Stephenie Meyer, GET OUT.
+Breaking Dawn, GET OUT.

 P.S.
 The movie Breaking Dawn, Part 1 is even more awkward than the book and also way more gross.
 The spinal snap?
 I still want to throw up.
 The movie Breaking Dawn, Part 2 is infinitely better than the book.
-The director made a clever choice, the audience’s collective gasp in the movie theater was priceless, and there was an epic vampire battle and I finally got to see them all die (well I felt bad about Carlisle because I actually like him…but yeah watching everyone else go down was glorious and I swear I could hear the trees cheering with sweet revenge on their fellows who had been cut down to make all of the Twilight books).
+The director (and apparently Stephenie contributed to this brainwave) made a clever choice, the audience’s collective gasp in the movie theater was priceless, and there was an epic vampire battle!
+Woo!!!
+Brilliant directing choice.